 A. Definitions

-All capitalized terms in this Policy have the meanings set forth in Policy 580.061(B) unless the context requires otherwise or except as stated.
+All capitalized terms in Policy IV.09.05 have the meanings set forth in Policy IV.09.06 unless the context requires otherwise or except as stated.

 B. Procurement and Contracting Procedures

-In addition to this Policy, the University follows UO Policy IV.09.02 and UO Policy 580.061 when procuring goods or services.
-Purchasing and Contracting Services creates and maintains purchasing and contracting procedures that detail how this policy is implemented.
-This policy does not cover Construction Contracts, as contemplated in Policy IV.07.10.
+In addition to this Policy, the University follows University Policy IV.09.02 and University Policy IV.09.06 when procuring goods or services.
+Purchasing and Contracting Services creates and maintains purchasing and contracting procedures that detail how this Policy is implemented.
+This Policy does not cover Construction Contracts, as contemplated in Policy IV.07.10.

 C. Procurement Card